Research Snapshot

 Approximately 90% of all manganese consumed globally goes into steelmaking.
 Manganese is a critical alloying element that removes sulfur and oxygen during steel processing and improves strength, hardness, and wear resistance.
 There is no commercially viable substitute for manganese in steel production at current technology levels.

 This steel dependency means manganese demand tracks global steel output closely.
 In early 2026, the steel picture is mixed.
 Chinese steel production — roughly half of global output — has been under policy pressure as Beijing continues to push decarbonization targets for heavy industry.
 European steel output remains below pre-pandemic levels.
-Bright spots include India, where infrastructure investment is driving steel consumption growth in the high single digits annually, and Southeast Asia, where construction activity is expanding.
+Bright spots include India, where infrastructure research is driving steel consumption growth in the high single digits annually, and Southeast Asia, where construction activity is expanding.

 The net effect: steel-driven manganese demand is growing slowly but steadily, providing a demand floor that prevents dramatic price collapses.